How to Clean a Bath

 The majority of baths can be cleaned in the same way.
 Certain baths, such as whirlpool baths, may require extra care and attention due to the various nooks and crannies present and the generally larger size.
 You’ll also have to clear out all of the dirty matter collected by the water jets.
 Here are our tips to clean your bath in a quick, smart and convenient way:

-3. Pour your solution into a spray pump bottle for added ease and spritz it over the entirely of your bathtub.
+Pour your solution into a spray pump bottle for added ease and spritz it over the entirety of your bath.
 You can use a sponge or rag to give the bath a thorough, intensive clean.
 Mineral deposits and soap scum can easily be eradicated with this simple, efficient cleaning strategy.

 Persistent stains require patience.
 As always, cleaning and allowing the product to soak the stain for a period of time helps you rub it away more effectively.

 After you have thoroughly scrubbed your bath with product, all you need to do is give it a good rinse to wash all of the product away and let it dry.